transentis/bptk_py/README.md

   	 }
 ```

-The lists ``stocks,flows,converters,constants`` follow the naming schema of Stella Architect model elements.
-The lists store the names of constants, stocks and so on.
-  The simulator ignores those fields as of now in order to give programmers
-absolute freedom in defining their models without having to follow Stella's schema.
-For readability, you may use similar lists to support users in understanding your model components.

 **ATTENTION:** Please always do use the following lines to initialize the simulation model's memo as shown in the example:
 ```